In the early days of the Internet very little examination of the

 RIR Region Per AS Prefix Count Summary

-This section lists the top 20 ASNs per RIR service region and
+This section lists the top 20 ASes per RIR service region and

-the same as listing the largest ISPs, but those who are contributing
+not the same as listing the largest ISPs, but those who are

-announced, and the equivalent size in units of /20 blocks, and
+prefixes being announced, and the equivalent size in units of /20

-the number of prefixes they would announce if the ASN operator
+blocks, and the number of prefixes they would announce if the AS

 Global Per AS Maximum Aggregation Summary

-This section lists the top 20 ASNs who would contribute most to
+This section lists the top 20 ASes who would contribute most to

 List of Unregistered Origin ASNs (Global)